chris-azuaje/javascript-algorithms-and-datastructures/README.md

+# What is this?

-# This repo is a collection of the challenges from [Free Code Camps](https://www.freecodecamp.org/learn) JavaScript Algorithms and Data Structures certification.
+## This is a collection of the challenges from [Free Code Camp's](https://www.freecodecamp.org/learn) JavaScript Algorithms and Data Structures certification.